 Speaking of passwords, it's probably best to make sure you're only entering in your credentials on a secure website (like the one below).
 These phishing emails like to log in on your behalf to skim your password, so only logging in on a secure site is a great way to protect them.

 You're not in this alone - tech experts (like us!) can help train your staff and implement solutions to stop email phishing in its tracks.
 We keep careful watch over phishing email trends and make sure clients are as protected as possible.
 Get in touch if you have any questions!

-A little about us: Dynamic Computing provides managed IT services, IT support, IT consulting, & cyber security services to top performing small to mid-sized businesses in the greater Seattle area.
-We're focused on being the premier managed IT services firm in the Pacific Northwest, and we act as a complete IT solution for companies who don't have internal IT departments.
+A little about us: Dynamic Computing provides managed IT services, IT support, IT consulting, & cyber security services to top-performing small to mid-sized businesses in the greater Seattle area.
+We're focused on being the premier managed IT services firm in the Pacific Northwest, and we act as a complete IT solution for companies that don't have internal IT departments.
 Our clients typically range from 10 to 200 employees and we work primarily with professional services firms in the Puget Sound Region.